 Small businesses are depending on the internet for clients now more than ever, and that trend is doing nothing but increasing.
 As I recently heard in a Google Partner event we hosted: “we no longer GO online; we LIVE online.”
 Simply put, getting enough new leads for your small business requires a good web presence, and that should start with SEO (being visible in organic search results).

 The tips you always read in these sorts of articles are the basic stuff: title tags, good content, good page structure, etc., and those are definitely things that should be in order on your site.
-However, they are also things that almost every competitive business is doing (including your competitors), and these days, it’s taking more than that to move the proverbial needle.
+However, there are also things that almost every competitive business is doing (including your competitors), and these days, it’s taking more than that to move the proverbial needle.
 To increase your visibility and search engine share in your market, you have to do more.

 Correct, Consistent, & Optimized Directory Listings